 The more generic and lackluster the page, the greater the disappointment.
 Also, the more apparent the mistake is.
 A 404 page should be a happy accident that does not lead to confusion or annoyance.

 The best 404 pages are on-brand and continue to tell the story of the business.
-It is consistent in imagery, voice, color, font, and message.
+It is consistent in imagery, voice, colors, font, and message.

 Your site’s homepage should determine how the 404 page feels to visitors.